buymeasoda/refdocs/Mercurial.md

     hg log --graph
     hg log --style=compact

+Show a summary of the files that changed for a rev set

+    hg status --change <rev-id>

 ## Search code history

 Grep for a specific string in file history commit messages or diffs